russeree/docker-lnurl-commando/README.md

 ## Why?
 This dockerized version of lnurl-commando was built to enable LNURL payments on Core Lightning nodes in the form of `name@domain.com`.
 This is commonplace with LND but core lightning lnurl support right now is not overt.
 This repo solves this.

+lnurl-commando in this version enables zaps on nostr for Core Lightning users.

 ## Deps
 - Reverse Proxy
   - [SSL termination](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/)